siyul-park/uniflow/docs/architecture.md

 ## Compilation Process

 The loader tracks changes to node specifications in real-time via database change streams.
 When specifications are added, modified, or deleted, the loader detects these changes and dynamically reloads them from the database.
-Using codecs defined in the schema, these specifications are compiled into executable forms, with caching and optimization performed to enhance performance.
+Using codecs defined in the scheme, these specifications are compiled into executable forms, with caching and optimization performed to enhance performance.

 Compiled nodes are converted into symbols and stored in a symbol table, which connects the ports of each symbol based on the port connection information defined in the node specifications.